 Partners in Equity

-The Equity Counts Data Center is a joint project of the Delaware Department of Health and Social Services, United Way of Delaware, and the Delaware Racial Justice Collaborative.
+The Equity Counts Data Center is a joint project of the Delaware Division of Health and Social Services, United Way of Delaware, and the Delaware Racial Justice Collaborative.

 Pillars of Equity

-In short, today, the opportunity to participate and prosper in American society is not the same for all.
 Evidence of racial and other disparities appears in numerous measures of well-being—which the Equity Counts Data Center groups under "pillars" of health, education, criminal justice, and wealth creation.
-The Data Center is designed to help Delawareans explore these equity pillars at the state and Zip code level—and thereby motivate and support communities toward inclusion and equity action.
+The Data Center is designed to help Delawareans explore these equity pillars at different geographic levels —and thereby motivate and support communities toward inclusion and equity action.